Updated August 13, 2020

-Summer is finally here!
+Summer is happening too fast!
 And while it might be tempting to remove all thought of homeschooling from your mind for at least a couple months (no judgment here—we get it), summer is a great time to start preparing for a new homeschool year.
 Instead of scrambling to make sure everything is in order the week before lessons start, try easing into planning a little at a time throughout the summer.
 Here are five ways to prep during the summer for your best school year yet.

 Set Realistic Goals

 Summer is a busy time.
 Between traveling and summer camps and visiting with family, the break can really fly by!
 Before you know it, the school year will be weeks away.
 In order to ensure you are ready for the new homeschool year when it comes, make a list of every task you need to complete and assign realistic due dates for yourself.
-The key word here is realistic.
+The keyword here is realistic.
 Don’t commit to doing too much, too fast.
 By spreading these tasks throughout the summer, you’ll have plenty of time to enjoy the time off with your family.

 By the time the homeschool year comes to a close, odds are your homeschool space isn’t looking as organized as it did when you started.
 Take a day or two during the summer while the kids are at camp or visiting the grandparents and tidy up!
 Start by sorting through your homeschool space and getting rid of all that old stuff you know you don’t use anymore.
 Look for new ways to organize your space (you can start here).
 Say “see ya later!” to germs and stains by deep cleaning everything from the chairs to the bookcase to the carpet.
 You’ll be glad you did it once it’s time to start lesson planning.

 Keep the Routine